-After a relatively mild winter, things are getting off to a good start in the garden at Hill Top.
+After the wettest February on record, things are getting back on track in the garden at Hill Top.

 Countdown to warmer weather

 I'm not a winter person.
 If winter consisted entirely of blue-skied, frosty days with the occasional dusting of snow I might feel differently, but up here in the Lakes winter is made up mainly of leaden-skied rainy days, with occasional snow to liven things up a bit.
 But as the poet Oliver Herford wrote in his poem I heard a Bird Sing, “we are nearer to spring than we were in September” and I for one am counting the days!

 The first plants to flower in the garden at Hill Top are clumps of snowdrops and a handful of brightly coloured crocus bravely facing up to the wind and rain.

 Daffodils start blooming in the middle of March along with my particular spring favourite the Primrose or Primula vulgaris to use its fancy Latin name (vulgaris means ‘common’ in Latin).
 Hot on their heels is the Lesser Celandine or Pilewort, so beloved by William Wordsworth that he wrote not one, but three poems about it!

 There’s a lot to do in Hill Top garden at this time of year including cutting down the remains of last year’s plants in the borders, lifting and dividing perennials, digging over the vegetable plots as well as shrub, fruit and rose pruning.

 As soon as winter has finally gone there are seeds to be sown in the greenhouse and the resulting seedlings to be potted up and grown on.
 When the first few weeks of spring have warmed the soil sufficiently they can be planted out into the garden to continue growing, always assuming the slugs and snails leave them alone!